 Once they’re plugged in and the controller is activated, the rotating auger starts moving the pellets to the fire pot that houses an igniter directly from the hopper.
-For some time, the rod glows to set the pellet on fire, combusting the pellets then producing heat and smoke, which is then diffused by the induction fan and the grill grate’s metal plates.
+For some time, the rod glows to set the pellet on fire, combusting the pellets and then producing heat and smoke, which is then diffused by the induction fan and the grill grate’s metal plates.

-Most pellet smoker burn wood pellets as fuel to produce smoke, flavor and cook all types of food.
+Most pellet smokers burn wood pellets as fuel to produce smoke, flavor and cook all types of food.
 They also can smoke and cook larger quantities of food and span larger sizes than normal household appliances.

 Externally, a pellet grill smoker looks like a conventional offset smoker, with the hoppers firmly fixed sideways and the firebox.
 It’s also referred to as a country smoker sometimes as it’s versatile enough to manage any recipe.
 Other names for a pellet grill include smoker grills, electric smokers, pellet smokers, and wood-fired grills.

 Pellet grills make crowd-feeding much easier to achieve.
 It gives you access to a much easier process as the models come with temperature controls (along with other features, making them perfect for novices who do not possess prior cookout experience.
 Check out our article on how does a wood pellet grill work to learn more.

 So, you’ve been barbecuing on propane (gas grills) and charcoal, but what is that people keep telling you about pellet grills?
 What the heck are pellets?
 Most importantly, what is the best grill to invest in?
 Who makes the best pellet grill?
 And What Makes a Good Pellet Grill?
 If you’re too shy to ask people about it, we’re here to help.
 Below are some of the important elements that make a good pellet grill: